[Notes for a talk to transhumanists in Second Life]

 2) The TECHNICAL objection(s)

-It's intelligible to speak of becoming 1000 times taller - though the biomechanics might pose a problem.
-But does it even make sense to speak of becoming 1000 times happier - except as a rhetorical device?
+It's intelligible to speak of becoming a thousand times taller - though the biomechanics might pose a problem.
+But does it even make sense to speak of becoming a thousand times happier - except as a rhetorical device?
 Can happiness sensibly be treated as a biological category at all?
 Is emotional well-being really a natural phenomenon that can be objectively measured and quantified?
 Do happiness and other desirable states of mind really have well-defined neurological substrates that can be selectively amplified indefinitely?
 Is there even a unidimensional pleasure-pain scale?

 3) The 'EXPERIENCE MACHINE' objection

 According to this objection, the prospect of "artificially" ratcheting up our hedonic set-point via biotech interventions just amounts to a version of Harvard University philosopher Robert Nozick's hypothetical Experience Machine.
 Recall the short section of Anarchy, State, and Utopia (1974) where Nozick purportedly refutes ethical hedonism by asking us to imagine a utopian machine that can induce experiences of anything at all in its users at will.
 A full-blown Experience Machine will presumably provide superauthenticity too: its users might even congratulate themselves on having opted to remain plugged into the real world - having wisely rejected the blandishments of Experience Machine evangelists and their escapist fantasies.
 At any rate, given this hypothetical opportunity to witness all our dreams comes true, then most of us wouldn't take it.
 Our rejection shows that we value far more than mere experiences.
 Sure, runs this objection, millennial neuroscience may be able to create experiences millions of times more wonderful than anything open to Darwinian minds.
 But so what?
 It's mind-independent facts in the real world that matter - and matter in some sense to us - not false happiness.